alarner/CodeFriends/notes/000-development-environment/README.md

 ### Install 'oh my zsh'

-For Mac, run in the terminal: `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
+For PC, you have to first install zsh.
+Run in the terminal:

-For PC, run in the terminal:
+`sudo apt install zsh`

-`$ sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"`
+For both, run in the terminal: `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

 #### For Windows Users Only

-To get zsh to run each time you open a new hyperterm window you need to follow a few additional steps:
+To get zsh to run each time you open a new hyperterm window you need to follow an additional step:

 Run this command in hyperterm `chsh -s $(which zsh)`